 At-Home & On-the-Go GPS, Voice-in-NecklaceRead More

-This is an all-in-one system, and the only LifeFone device that does not require an in-home base.
-The monthly cost of $46.95 a month includes a portable, water-resistant device that can be worn as a necklace or pendant, and a charging dock.
-The pendant has a two-way speaker and GPS location services, and a 36-hour battery life.
+This is an all-in-one system, and the only LifeFone device that does not require an in-home base station.
+The monthly cost of $43.95 a month includes a portable, water-resistant, and GPS-enabled device that can be worn as a necklace or pendant, and a charging dock that supplies up to 36 hours of battery life.
 Fall detection is an additional $5 a month.

 LifeFone operates its own call center in New York, with backup monitoring centers in New York and California.
 LifeFone customers set their own Emergency Care Instructions, so operators can follow this plan when a user calls for assistance.

 LifeFone has a smartphone app, Mobile Alert, that customers can use to contact the monitoring center if they are not wearing their device or if they prefer to use their smartphone.
 In addition to using the app to contact the monitoring center during an emergency, customers can use it as a “virtual escort service” if they ever feel unsafe.
 Existing LifeFone users can download the app for $5.95 a month, and non-LifeFone customers can use the app for $7.95 a month.

 Other features and accessories available for LifeFone customers include:

 - Lockbox: LifeFone offers three different styles of lockboxes for customers to purchase.
 A hanging Master Lockbox and wall-mounted Master Lock Box are both available for $39.95, and a basic hanging lockbox is available for $29.95.